LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/ai-annotator.md

 ## Setting up Intent Annotations

-### Step 1 - Enable bots to create Intent Annotations
+### Step 1 - Initiating bots to create Intent Annotations

 In the Conversation Builder Bot Settings, go to “More Settings” for the bot which is expected to open Intent Annotations.
-Select bots that handle conversations with consumers, using the LivePerson NLU with either NLU V1 or NLU V2.
-Note that Patterns will not result in Intent Annotations.
+Note: select bots that are using the LivePerson NLU (V1 or V2) or a third party NLU using the Fire API.
+A bot that is based on patterns only, will not create annotations

 ![](img/ai-annotator-2.png)